GeunhwaJeong/haneul-new/doc/src/learn/index.md

 The following list includes the recent updates to Haneul and the documentation:

+* [Bullshark](https://arxiv.org/abs/2201.05677) has replaced Tusk as the consensus component of the [Narwhal](https://github.com/GeunhwaJeong/narwhal)-based [Haneul consensus engine](../learn/architecture/consensus.md) for reduced latency and support for fairness with slower validators.
+* Haneul now supports [shared objects](../build/objects.md#shared) that anyone can read or write to.
+For an example of creating and accessing a shared object, see [Shared Object](https://examples.haneul.io/basics/shared-object.html#shared-object) on https://examples.haneul.io/.
 * [Haneul version 0.7.0](https://github.com/GeunhwaJeong/haneul/releases/tag/devnet-0.7.0) is now live in Devnet with numerous fixes and enhancements, including new designs for the [Haneul Wallet Browser Extension](../explore/wallet-browser.md) and [Haneul Explorer](https://explorer.devnet.haneul.io/).
 * Interact with the Haneul network using our new [Rust SDK](../build/rust-sdk.md), a collection of Rust language [JSON-RPC wrapper and crypto utilities](https://github.com/GeunhwaJeong/haneul/tree/main/crates/haneul-sdk).
 * Haneul now supports development using [Microsoft Windows 11, macOS, and Linux](../build/install.md#supported-oses).
 See [install Haneul](../build/install.md#prerequisites) for the prerequisites of each operating system.